protesilaos/my-website/_commentary/2022-09-17-introversion-relationships-self-denial.md

 excerpt: "Excerpt from my journal with some philosophical themes about self-denial in relationships."
 ---

-Here is yet another excerpt from my journal.
+Below is yet another excerpt from my journal.
 I do philosophy by examining a banal phenomenon: romantic relationships.
 No, the journal still does not have pretty faces.
 Nor poetry...
 But I am getting there.
 Here's a self-portait for the time being: 👺.